 Conclusion

 The potential of cannabis to alleviate symptoms of Crohn's disease is an area of growing interest and research.
-While not a cure, cannabis may offer relief from abdominal pain, nausea, and inflammation, improving the quality of life for those who struggle with this chronic condition.
+Practically speaking, while not a cure, cannabis may offer relief from abdominal pain, nausea, and inflammation, improving the quality of life for those who struggle with this chronic condition.
 As research continues to unfold, it is crucial for individuals with Crohn's to consult with knowledgeable healthcare professionals to explore whether cannabis is a suitable addition to their treatment plan.